BLiTz3R/loan-calculator/README.md

 # loan-calculator
 A simple JS loan calculator, project in progress...

 Googled the formulas for the calculations, used setTimeout() for a better user experience.
+User enters the loan amount, interest and amount of years for repayment, and it calculates the monthly payment, total payment and interest amount with a nice, simple GUI.

 v0.1: just GUI.